Pmcg1/PandS_Project_2019/README.md

 #### Basic Analysis of the Iris Data set Using Python - Oluwasogo Oluwafemi Ogundowole

-Oluwasogo Oluwafemi Ogundowole demonstrates the use of pandas for management of the iris data set on Medium<sup>[6](#myfootnote6)</sup> and explores the tools of the [scikit-learn package](https://scikit-learn.org/stable/) (sklearn).
+Oluwasogo Oluwafemi Ogundowole demonstrates the use of Pandas for management of the iris data set on Medium<sup>[6](#myfootnote6)</sup> and explores the tools of the [scikit-learn package](https://scikit-learn.org/stable/) (sklearn).
 He provides some basic viaualisations using matplotlib also.

 The approach taken is to compare the following algorithms for machine learning: